The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 are all common causes of red eyes.

-A knowledgeable DUI attorney will also elicit testimony that alcohol has no odor What people perceive as alcohol on the breath is actually the smell of other things commonly found in both alcoholic and non-alcoholic beverages — such as the malt and hops in beer.
+We also elicit testimony that alcohol has no odor.
+What people perceive as alcohol on the breath is actually the smell of other things commonly found in both alcoholic and non-alcoholic beverages — such as malt and hops.

 - your natural physical coordination,